lkodinsson/MARS/Basic/PHB.md

 Additional attacks made during the same turn get a –4 penalty to hit for each attack made before it in the same turn.
 This penalty applies to all forms of attack actions.
 This is known as the *multiple attack penalty*.
 Attacks made as a reaction are considered attacks made on your next turn (such as by a readied action).

-Attacks against enemies who cannot see you, or who are surrounded on two opposite sides, are made with advantage.
+Attacks made against enemies who cannot see you, or who are surrounded on two opposite sides, are made with advantage.
 These are known as *sneak attacks* and *flanking attacks* respectively.
 You do not need to be contributing to a flank to make a flanking attack.

 #### Block